-I only accept 15 students per year.
-This enables me to put my energy and concentrate on each student to hone their application into a strong profile that admissions officers want to see.
+In the private consulting program, I only accept 15 students per year.
+This enables me to put my energy and concentrate on each student to hone their application into a strong profile that admissions officers want to admit.
 My special focus on the Ivy League and other top schools gives me a special niche as I focus on each student’s strengths and weaknesses and address those before it’s too late.

 There’s only two criteria that I require for a student to work with me – hard work and motivation.
 These are by far the most important credentials – a student needs to want to succeed in order for me to help them.
-On average, most of my clients have an average GPA of 3.9+ and SAT score of 1550+ on the new SAT exam.
+In the private consulting program, most of my clients have an average GPA of 3.9+ and SAT score of 1550+.
 While this is by no means a requirement, I do tend to work with stronger students because they exhibit these attributes.
 I tend to take the application very seriously, so it’s important that the student shares the same philosophy.

 Yes, I work with transfers and international students.
 Getting into an Ivy League as a transfer or international student is even tougher as the competition is more fierce with a very limited number of slots.
 However, with a stellar application and personal statement, I am able to help my students really flush out their personal qualities and unique experiences on paper to get them in.
 Many international students actually have better qualifications than their US counterparts, and it really comes down to getting that application right.
 While most of my students are high school applying to undergraduate, I also help with graduate school admissions and my success rate continues to be top notch.

 My success rate is unprecedented and is one of the driving factors that sets my program apart.
 On average, my clients with 3.9+ unweighted GPA, 1550+ SAT, 780+ SAT Subject Tests have been accepted to at least an Ivy League or top university.
-Last year, 75% of my students were accepted to Ivy League or top 10 universities.
+On average, roughly 75% of my students were accepted to Ivy League or top 10 universities in the Private Consulting Program.
 Nearly 100% of my students have been accepted to one of their top choice schools.
 While this is by no means guaranteed, this type of acceptance rate is unprecedented.
 For students who don’t meet this academically, the odds of getting in are lower, but still remarkably strong, and we evaluate that on a case by case basis.
 Past performance, however, may not be indicative of future results given the highly competitive nature of college admissions.

 That’s OK.
 I’ve helped several students with subpar SAT scores and GPA accepted into the Ivy League (think 1800 SAT, 3.3 GPA caliber), although this happens at a lower probability.
 One thing that you should understand about college admissions is that it isn’t all about grades and scores.
 Extracurricular activities and common application essays play a huge role when it comes to getting in, especially for the Ivy League and other top universities.
 I’m especially proud of my work in this regard – getting students in based on my deep expertise with the application.
 My process is highly effective, and I’d be happy to walk you through a free initial consultation to demonstrate my work.